shchauh/dapr-workshop/README.md

  - Microservices architecture

  Working knowledge of
- - Visual studio code or visual studio
+ - Visual Studio Code or Visual Studio
  - Docker and containers

 ## What you will learn during this workshop